onqtam/headjack/docs/why/14_ECONOMICS.md

 > "The greatest fine art of the future will be the making of a comfortable living from a small piece of land." - [Abraham Lincoln](https://www.goodreads.com/quotes/36568-the-greatest-fine-art-of-the-future-will-be-the)

 > "The true measure of any society can be found in how it treats its most vulnerable members." - [Mahatma Gandhi](https://www.azquotes.com/quote/877037)

+> "I think the idea that a society has to be responsible for all of its citizens, those who do well and those who do not, is really a precondition of a good society." - [Kenneth Arrow](https://www.azquotes.com/quote/1563668)

+Meme: look at me - I’m the IMF/world bank now

 ██████████████████████████████████████████████████████████████████
 # SECTION: Concentrated power